jmservera/miscdemos/web/promptlab_advanced.md

 <div class="section" markdown="1">
-By Florian Follonier - Cloud Solution Architect Data & AI - Microsoft & Juan Manuel Servera - Cloud Solution Architect App Innovation - Microsoft
+By Florian Follonier - Cloud Solution Architect Data & AI - Microsoft

+& Juan Manuel Servera - Cloud Solution Architect App Innovation - Microsoft

 ## Introduction

 <div class="step" markdown="1">
-Welcome to the **Advanced Prompt Engineering Lab**!
+Welcome to the Advanced Prompt Engineering Lab.
+This guide will immerse you in mastering prompt engineering techniques, tailored to developing a startup using AI tools like Microsoft's Copilot.

 In this lab, we will dive deep into sophisticated prompt engineering techniques within the context of developing a startup.
 This guide is tailored for participants who already possess foundational knowledge of prompt engineering and are eager to explore advanced methodologies to enhance their skills.

+Our goal is to bring your skills and understanding to effectively use AI tools to the next level.

 ### Lab Overview

-Throughout this lab, you will embark on a journey to build a comprehensive startup plan using advanced prompt engineering techniques.
+In this lab, you will follow a guided journey to create a startup plan using sophisticated prompt engineering methods, aligning technical precision with business strategy.

 You will leverage Large Language Models (LLMs) to:

 - Advise on business strategy topics.
 - Navigate complex decision-making processes.